 David Dansereau, Stroke Survivor (founder of know-stroke.org)

 I am a health professional with a private physical therapy practice in Attleboro, MA.
 I made my first post to this blog at the end of 2006.
 At the time of this first post, I was experiencing delays in medical care and uncertainty about my stroke/PFO diagnosis and proposed treatment.
 My first post and the creation of this blog was a way of outlining my medical history and trying to perhaps vent/keep my sanity during a difficult time in my life.
 My goal in building upon this blog later became to launch an awareness campaign to help better understand the causes of crypotogenic stroke and the connection between PFO/the heart and brain.
 My own experiences and uncertain medical course inspired me to take action.
 See this article about my story in the New York Times.

-If you have a similar stroke story to share or especially if you know someone with frequent unexplained migraines with aura please share this information with them.
-I hope to continue to develop this site into an expanded resource for better understanding on this subject and to make available more tools for stroke education and rehabilitation.
+I hope to continue to develop this site into an expanded resource for better understanding on stroke awareness and recovery and to make available more tools for stroke education and rehabilitation.

-In addition to staying involved with improving patient care and research for PFO/Migraine/Stroke, I will focus on community and corporate campaigns that expand the reach for stroke education and target primary prevention by early recognition of the stroke warning signs.
-My mission with my Bright Minds Kids Campaign will be my main goal in 2013.
-My goal is to launch locally and build it to a nationally recognized toolkit of resources for kids stroke education.
-Be sure to follow our progress by liking our know-stroke page on facebook!
+I will focus on community and corporate campaigns that expand the reach for stroke education and target primary prevention by early recognition of the stroke warning signs.
+My mission with my Bright Minds Kids Campaign and my Smart Moves Stroke Recovery Resource will be my main goals in 2014.
+My goal is to launch these programs and secure strategic partnerships (like we have done with Weight Management University) to grow nationally as a recognized toolkit of resources for stroke awareness , education and recovery.